End the nuisance and embarrassment of Excessive Sweating

 Hyperhidrosis is a condition in which natural perspiration is considered excessive.
 An estimated two to three percent of Americans suffer from excessive sweating of the underarms, called axillary hyperhidrosis or the palms and soles of the feet, called palmoplantar hyperhidrosis.

-Excessive sweating can be generalized or found in specific areas of the body, mainly the underarms, palms and the soles of the feet.
-This can be a huge source of embarrassment for many people.
-This sweating can be independent of temperature or emotional state and generally is not associated with odor.
+Excessive sweating can be generalized or found in specific areas of the body, Regardless of the symptoms, ranging from mild to severe, they can be a huge source of embarrassment for many people.
+This sweating can be independent of temperature or emotional state and can be associated with odor.
 Excessive sweating often starts during adolescence and can sometimes be a catalyst for anxiety.